trimstray/nginx-admins-handbook/README.md

 ##### `rewrite` vs `return`

-These directives are very useful but (from the NGINX documentation) the only 100% safe things which may be done inside if in a location context are:
+These directives (they come from the `ngx_http_rewrite_module`) are very useful but (from the NGINX documentation) the only 100% safe things which may be done inside if in a location context are:

 - `return ...;`
 - `rewrite ... last;`

 Anything else may possibly cause unpredictable behaviour, including potential `SIGSEGV`.

-Generally there are two ways of implementing redirects in NGINX (from the `ngx_http_rewrite_module`):
+Generally there are two ways of implementing redirects in NGINX:

 ###### `rewrite` directive